codeyab22/Codecom/README.md

 , and improper links and lack of readability

 What I learn:
-To know the fundamentals of the CSS and HTML,
-To know what tags/elements that are appropriate
-To detect errors on my visual code
+to know the fundamentals of the CSS and HTML, to know what tags/elements that are appropriate to detect errors on my visual code
 , and to execute the files and upload them